EffectOrientedProgramming/book/Chapters/05_Failure.md

   defer:
     safeGetTemperature.run
-    Console
-      .printLine:
+    printLine:
       "will not print if getTemperature fails"
     .run
 ```

 This time the second Effect will run because we've transformed the `getTemperature` failure into a successful result.